 Part 3 - Line 4a

-LEGACY FELLOWSHIP: SAGE LAUNCHED ITS SEVENTH LEGACY FELLOWSHIP, OUR LEADERSHIP DEVELOPMENT PROGRAM TO INSPIRE, TRAIN, AND SUPPORT INDIVIDUALS AND TEAMS TO DEVELOP AND LEAD THEIR OWN COMMUNITY BENEFIT PROJECTS.
-DURING THIS NINE-MONTH PROGRAM, EACH FELLOW DEFINED A PROJECT THAT FOCUSED ON HOW TO HELP STUDENTS RECOVER FROM A TOUGH YEAR AT SCHOOL, AND THEN LEVERAGED THEIR STRENGTHS TO IMPLEMENT THE PROJECT.
-FELLOWS LED INSPIRING PROJECTS TO PROMOTE MENTAL HEALTH, HEAL TRAUMA, HELP IMMIGRANT AND REFUGEE PARENTS AND THEIR STUDENTS, BUILD HOPE AND RESILIENCY AMONG BLACK YOUTH, PROMOTE CIVICS EDUCATION, AND TO PROVIDE ONRAMPS TO COLLEGE FOR STUDENTS EXPERIENCING HOMELESSNESS.
-SAGE HONORED THE SEVEN GRADUATES OF THE PROGRAM IN EARLY 2022.
-TOGETHER, FELLOWS DEMONSTRATE HOW CITIZEN INITIATIVES STRENGTHEN COMMUNITIES AND IMPROVE OUR WORLD.
+LEGACY FELLOWSHIP.
+WE TRAINED AND SUPPORTED OUR SEVENTH COHORT OF LEGACY FELLOWS TO LAUNCH INNOVATIVE AND SELF-DIRECTED PROJECTS TO HELP STUDENTS RECOVER FROM A TOUGH YEAR AT SCHOOL.
+FELLOWS LED PROJECTS TO PROMOTE MENTAL HEALTH, HEAL TRAUMA, HELP IMMIGRANT AND REFUGEE PARENTS AND THEIR STUDENTS, BUILD HOPE AND RESILIENCY AMONG BLACK YOUTH, PROMOTE CIVICS EDUCATION, AND TO PROVIDE ONRAMPS TO COLLEGE FOR STUDENTS EXPERIENCING HOMELESSNESS.
+TOGETHER, FELLOWS DEMONSTRATE THE IMPORTANCE OF INNOVATION AND PERSONAL LEADERSHIP TO STRENGTHEN COMMUNITIES AND IMPROVE OUR WORLD.

-TEAMS: SAGE LED FOUR INNOVATION TEAMS TO ADDRESS CHALLENGES AND OPPORTUNITIES IN OUR THREE FOCUS AREAS: EDUCATION, THE ENVIRONMENT, AND ECONOMIC SECURITY.
-IN RESPONSE TO THE PANDEMIC, SAGE LAUNCHED AN ONLINE MENTORING PROGRAM TO ENGAGE OLDER ADULTS AS MENTORS TO HELP MIDDLE SCHOOL STUDENTS DEVELOP PROFICIENCY IN READING, WRITING, AND SPEAKING ENGLISH.
-OUR VISION 2030 TEAM DEVELOPED AND TAUGHT LESSONS TO HELP STUDENTS LEARN ABOUT OUR REGION'S CLIMATE GOALS, AND WE PARTNERED WITH A LOCAL SCHOOL DISTRICT TO SPOTLIGHT GREEN WORKFORCE OPPORTUNITIES.
-THROUGH OUR CITIZEN PROJECT, WE OFFERED SIX EVENTS THAT FOCUSED ON THE LEADERSHIP ROLE THAT OLDER ADULTS PLAY TO BRING PEOPLE TOGETHER ACROSS DIFFERENCES TO SOLVE PUBLIC PROBLEMS.
-OUR FOURTH TEAM, EVS FOR ALL, OFFERED WORKSHOPS TO HELP OLDER ADULTS LEARN ABOUT ELECTRIC VEHICLES AND WE ALSO DEVELOPED TWO ELECTRIC VEHICLE CAR SHARE PROGRAMS FOR OLDER ADULTS TO ACCESS ELECTRIC VEHICLES.
+SAGE TEAMS.
+SAGE LED FOUR TEAMS TO ADDRESS CHALLENGES AND OPPORTUNITIES IN OUR THREE FOCUS AREAS: EDUCATION, THE ENVIRONMENT, AND ECONOMIC SECURITY.
+OUR ONLINE MENTORING PROGRAM ENGAGED OLDER ADULTS AS MENTORS TO HELP MIDDLE SCHOOL STUDENTS DEVELOP PROFICIENCY IN ENGLISH.
+OUR VISION 2030 TEAM TAUGHT LESSONS TO HELP STUDENTS LEARN ABOUT OUR REGION'S CLIMATE GOALS AND ORGANIZED TWO SCHOOL-WIDE CLIMATE SOLUTIONS FAIRS.
+THROUGH OUR CITIZEN PROJECT, WE OFFERED EVENTS ON BRIDGING POLITICAL AND OTHER DIVIDES, AND HOSTED A STATEWIDE CONVENING FOR ORGANIZATIONS THAT WORK TO BRING PEOPLE TOGETHER ACROSS DIFFERENCES TO SOLVE PROBLEMS.
+OUR FOURTH TEAM, EVS FOR ALL, OFFERED EDUCATION TO HELP OLDER ADULTS LEARN ABOUT ELECTRIC VEHICLES AND WE ALSO SUPPORTED TWO ELECTRIC VEHICLE CAR SHARE PROGRAMS.

 Name (title) | Role | Hours | Compensation |